What Does Red Light Therapy Actually Do? The Real Science Behind the Celebrity Trend

 1. Skin Health & Anti-Aging

-Consistent red light use stimulates fibroblasts—cells that produce collagen and elastin, the structural proteins that keep skin firm and elastic.
-Studies show measurable improvements in skin roughness, complexion, and intradermal collagen density.
+Consistent red light use stimulates fibroblasts — cells that produce collagen and elastin, the structural proteins that keep skin firm and elastic[2].
+A randomized split-face study showed up to 36% wrinkle reduction and 19% elasticity improvement after just four weeks of LED phototherapy[3].

 Timeline: 2-3 weeks for subtle improvements (softer texture, reduced redness); 8-12 weeks for visible reduction in fine lines and wrinkles.